highcharts/node-export-server/README.md

 Convert Highcharts.JS charts to static image files.

-# Current Status
+# Puppeteer Version Information

 We are currently working on a refactor which amongst other things replaces PhantomJS with Puppeteer.
 Until then, maintainance of the PhantomJS based application is limited.

 Planned release for the new version (V3.0.0) is Q3 2023.

-The work can be followed in the `enhancement/puppeteer` branch, but do note the branch is in constant flux (and thus not stable), and is not fully tested yet.
-There are also slightly worse performance in terms of latency currently which along with compatibility and general stability is our current focus.
-In addition to replacing PhantomJS, the next version also contains a slew of bugfixes and general enhancements, the latter especially to the error handling, configuration and setup systems, which should make installing, configuring, and running the server much more pleasant.
+The work can be followed in the `enhancement/puppeteer` branch.
+The Beta package for V3.0.0 can be through NPM with:

+`npm i highcharts-export-server@3.0.0-beta.1`

 # Breaking changes in v2.1.0